mhart/ai-to-the-world-mcp-workshop/README.md

 3. Follow the instructions in the README.md for each step

+Each step includes a detailed troubleshooting section to help you overcome common issues.

 ## Workshop Steps

 ### Step 1: Getting Started with MCP Server